ibm-cloud-docs/watsonxdata/spk_overview.md

 **Native Spark engine**
 Native Spark engine is a compute engine that is available within {{site.data.keyword.lakehouse_short}} instance.
 With native Spark engine, you can fully manage Spark Engine configuration, manage access to Spark Engines and run applications by using watsonx.data UI and REST API endpoints.

 For more information, see Working with native Spark engine section.

+**Gluten accelerated Spark engine**
+Performance optimized data processing engine capable of processing Spark applications.
+It uses Gluten, which relies on Velox (C++) generic database acceleration library that optimize the queries.
+This is an effective solution to speed up and simplify your process if you work with very huge data set.
+For more information, see Gluten accelerated Spark engine.

+For more information, see Working with native Spark engine section.